Galeazzo II Visconti: Legacy

 Galeazzo II's rule would serve to set up Gian Galeazzo's rule of Pavia.
 It is immediately evident just how influential the father had been on his son.
 It is thought that Galeazzo II and his brother, Bernabò Visconti, came to rule after a successful plot against their third brother, Matteo II.
 Very much in the same vein, Gian Galeazzo was able to mastermind a coup d'état against Bernabò, his uncle.
 This bloody legacy of homicide, at first taking the form of fratricide, and then avunculicide, is a large part of the Visconti legacy forged by Galeazzo II.
 Yet another legacy of Galeazzo II Visconti with his son is the importance placed on education.
 Gian Galeazzo, upon ascending to the throne at Pavia, remained content to study, retreating from the mess of Italian politics in Northern Italy, and focussing on his Humanist studies at the University of Pavia; the same university which his father had set up when he moved his seat of power there.
 The final Visconti legacy passed from father to son is that of embarking upon massive building projects.
 For Galeazzo II, this was the massive palace he constructed at Pavia, which was completed for him in 1363.
 For his son Gian Galeazzo, this tendency to build as a means of impressing the populace continued.
 Gian Galeazzo Visconti commissioned the construction of the Certosa of Pavia and provided help and counsel in the construction of the Duomo in Milan when he became Signore of all Milan, following the overthrow of Bernabò Visconti.

-Galeazzo II is famously known for instituting the Quaresima Torture Protocol.
-Rather than one method of torture, this marathon of depravity lasted for forty days with the express intention of resulting in the death of the individual, who, by undergoing this regimen, had already been branded a traitor by the state, and marked for execution.
+Galeazzo II instituted the Quaresima.
+Rather than one method of torture, this lasted for forty days with the intention of resulting in the death of the individual, who, by undergoing this regimen, had already been branded a traitor by the state, and marked for execution.
 The Quaresima protocol involves several torture mechanisms employed on the victim for an entire day.
 This is followed by a reprieve of one day's time, to allow the victim to recuperate enough to endure yet another day of suffering.
 The prescribed tortures included: the Rack, the Wheel, Flaying, Eye-gouging, the cutting off of facial features and limbs, as well as the Strappado; a form of torture where the subject's hands were bound behind his back, and then hoisted off the ground and repeatedly dropped with the intention of dislodging the shoulder joints, resulting in immense pain.
 Galeazzo II Visconti, along with his brother Bernabò, is credited with the institution of this particularly vicious means of torture.
 It is thought that this torture protocol was proclaimed in an edict upon the ascent to the rulership of Milan by both Galeazzo II and Bernabò, likely as a means of intimidating the populace in order to cement their new-found rule.